fo4324/pacman-project/README.md

 ### Description

-Multiplayer PACMAN game with chat.
+Multiplayer PACMAN game with chat made for a project required for **RIT Croatia**

 ### Repository Tree